injardav/lhv_homework/README.md

 - All names are **preprocessed** (lowercased, cleaned, tokenized, stop words removed) before similarity comparisons.
 - Matching thresholds are carefully chosen to balance precision and recall, but can be fine-tuned in the backend logic.

----

-## License

-This project is provided as part of the LHV assignment and is intended for demonstration and evaluation purposes only.